 Section 2.
 Chapter 19 of the Town’s Code of Ordinances entitled “Personnel,” is amended by specifically amending Article I, entitled “In General,” by creating Section 1-19, to be entitled “Adoption of Personnel Policies and Procedures Manual,” as follows:

+Sec.
+19-1 Adoption of personnel policies and procedures manual.

+The Town of Pembroke Park Employee Handbook (the “Handbook”) is hereby adopted by reference as if it were fully incorporated herein, as the Personnel Policies and Procedures Manual of the Town of Pembroke Park.
+The Handbook includes, but is not limited to, benefits offered, policies, progressive discipline and other applicable personnel procedures.